MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-up.md

 1. Create a user interface (UI) to:

    - Collect an email from the user.
-Add validation to your inputs to make sure the user enters a valid emails address.
+Add validation to your inputs to make sure the user enters a valid email address.
    - Collect a password if you sign up with username (email) and password.
    - Collect an email one-time passcode from the user.
    - If needed, collect user attributes.